Want to know which is the happiest country in the world? Here’s an updated list of the happiest countries in the world 2020.

 The following six factors are used to rank the happiest countries in the world: levels of GDP, life expectancy, generosity, social support, freedom, and corruption.
 These are currently the most accurate ways of measuring happiness on a global scale.

-Finland is the happiest country in the world of 2019 with a total of 7769 happiness points.
-It’s the second year in a row that the Finns can pride themselves on being the happiest people in the world.
+Finland is the happiest country in the world 2020 with a total of 7809 happiness points.
+It’s the third year in a row that the Finns can pride themselves on being the happiest people in the world.

-Finland is especially famous for the Sauna lifestyle and even Burger King in Helsinki has its own sauna.
+Finland is especially famous for the Sauna lifestyle and even Burger King in Helsinki has its own sauna, which is one of many interesting facts about Finland.

 Denmark is another happy country in Scandinavia and it scores high across all categories.
 The Danish lifestyle and “Hygge” has become famous worldwide.
 The Danes can pride themselves on having one of the smallest wealth gaps in the world as well as great social support.

-What’s also interesting and quite surprising is the fact that Denmark is also the country that has the least happy expats in the world.
+What’s also interesting an interesting fact about Denmark is the fact that it’s also home to the most unhappy expats in the world.

 Iceland is dubbed as the land of fire and ice, and for those traveling there, it’s possible to experience all kinds of weather in a single day.
 Since the banking crisis in 2008, this tiny island nation has risen and is now thriving.